bbchk/personal_config/README.md

 ### TODO: to learn:

 <!-- - learn glab and don't interact with gitlab if not needed -->
+    can i use glab to navigate directly to pipelines from cli?

 <!-- - limit your search to the certain site, e.g. adding site:stackoverflow.com to your search phrase will limit the search to this site, or site:reddit.com inurl:/r/php to even a single subreddit! -->
 <!---->

 ### TODO: QoL:

-remap backspace to smth else that caps lock, ban ordianry esc and control use normal lsp and formatter for html
+remap backspace to smth else that caps lock, ban ordianry esc and control

+use normal lsp and formatter for html

 make git-who work with worktrees